 - An undergraduate student in good standing

 - Receiving a Federal Pell Grant

-- Applying for a study abroad of at least 3 weeks, eligible for credit at UChicago.
+- Applying for a study abroad eligible for credit at UChicago.

-Application materials: Please submit your transcript and the following essays: Statement of Purpose (7,000 characters) and two Community Impact essays (each 3,000 characters).
+Application Overview: Please submit your transcript, Statement of Purpose (7,000 characters) and two Community Impact essays (each 3,000 characters).
 If you are applying for a Critical Need Language Award, submit an additional essay (2,000 characters).
 If you are applying for the STEM Supplemental Award, submit an additional essay (1,000 characters).
 Also, please see FAQs here.